Twins vs. Guardians Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Bailey Ober (3-2) will take to the mound for the Twins and make his eighth start of the season.
+- The Twins' Sonny Gray (4-0) will make his 12th start of the season.

 |Opponent